Blairgowrie, Johannesburg - Gauteng

 It was a decision reached between the Gauteng Department of Sport, Arts, Culture and Recreation, Johannesburg City Parks and Zoo, the BCA and the local ward councillor, Lucinda Harman.

-• The community used the good standing of their community associations and residents’ associations to build awareness and get local support.
+Building strong community association - The community used the good standing of their community associations and residents’ associations to build awareness and to get local support.

-• They created success to spark more success - starting small and building momentum.
+Using success stories for impact - They created success to spark more success.
+They started small but built and maintained momentum.

-• The BCA used their relationships with their local councillor to ensure that their repainting project fell within city regulations.
+Building relationships with the authorities - The BCA used their relationships with their local councillor to ensure that their repainting project fell within city regulations.
+The members were also active in meeting with city officials to ensure there is a clear understanding of everyone’s roles and responsibilities.

 Acknowledgements